 Summer birthdays and plentiful garden vegetables.
 This could be a carrot cake, or a zucchini cake, or how about a beet cake?
 Or a combination of all three?
 Any way you slice it, this dense, nutritious cake is healthy enough to eat for breakfast.

 Abundant lettuce meets unseasonably hot, sunny weather.
-The lettuce is stressed so instead of producing a nice leafy head, it bolts.
+The lettuce is stressed so instead of forming a nice leafy heads, it bolts.
 I hated to pull them.
 How about grilled bolting buttercrunch?

 Black elderberry syrup is valued as a health tonic and herbal medicine.
 It is loaded with antioxidants and vitamins that boost the immune system.
 You can easily make it at home with these instructions.

 Allergies.
 Pollen.
 Germs.
 Whatever the cause, having a stuffy head is no fun.
 This easy lymphatic drainage self massage has been a valuable addition to my natural health toolbox.